JamieWells1/trading-hackathon/README.md

 - Sell if stock prices drop by 5% after purchase.
 - Implement the **golden cross** (shorter-term moving average crossing above a longer-term moving average) as a buy signal and the **death cross** (shorter-term moving average crossing below a longer-term moving average) as a sell signal.

 Despite not submitting code, Kobichukwura demonstrated exceptional effort by providing a detailed, well-reasoned strategy.
-His focus on combining multiple indicators showed a clear understanding of trading principles and creativity in presenting ideas.
+Her focus on combining multiple indicators showed a clear understanding of trading principles and creativity in presenting ideas.

 ---